bsmith89/longev-mgen/doc/submission.md

 ```
 See `doc/static/coverpage.docx`.

+TODO:
+    -   Supplementary Note for each Jupyter notebook?
+    -   Supplementary Note for the GH13 tree

 FIXME: render the DOCX for sharing/submission (checklist):
     -   smake -j1 build/submission.docx
     -   Copy/paste contents of doc/static/coverpage.docx to replace